vander-code/qvac-chat/README.md

 ## How it works

+Replies are streamed token-by-token as the model generates them, so you see the answer appear in real time instead of waiting for the whole response.

 1. `loadModel()` downloads (first run only) and loads a small LLM into memory on your device.
 2. `completion()` streams a reply token-by-token, entirely from local